AlexBuseDragomir/2d-plane-battle-game/README.md

 # 2D Plane Battle Game

+A college game design project built in C++, on top of an existing game framework/skeleton.

 **Original Framework:** Designed by Adam Hoult & Gary Simmons.
 **Modified by:** Mihai Popescu (with additional changes based on consultations with other students).